Cinque Terre is one of our favorite places in the world. Here is our unique guide to the Cinque Terre, to help you avoid the crowds.

 What is the Best Month to Visit Cinque Terre?

-High season in the Cinque Terre is from mid-April to beginning of October, with the busiest months being July and August.
+High season in the Cinque Terre is from mid-April to the beginning of October, with the busiest months being July and August.
 Personally, my favorite month to visit the Cinque Terre is September – the weather is still warm and there are just the right amount of tourists meaning all restaurants and bars remain open.

 So, there you have it our short but sweet guide to the Cinque Terre.
 We hope you learned something new!